Nautilus1993/NetworkSecurity/README.md

     RipClientProtocol cannot received the above page.

-+ configured with RSA key
++ configured with RSA key: using ssh git-link to remove "username-pwd" step when "git push"